TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 29/Ezekiel 29.5.md

 ---

-And I will cast thee forth into the wilderness, thee and all the fish of thy rivers: thou shalt fall upon the open field; thou shalt not be brought together, nor gathered; I have given thee for food to the beasts of the earth and to the birds of the heavens.
+I'll cast you forth into the wilderness, you and all the fish of your rivers.
+You'll fall on the open field.
+You won't be brought together, nor gathered.
+I have given you for food to the animals of the earth and to the birds of the sky.